 About Wyndham Rewards Visa Signature Card

-Do you love Wyndham hotels?
-Then you might’ve heard of the Wyndham Rewards Visa Signature Card, a hotel rewards credit card offering 30,000 Wyndham Rewards points to new cardmembers who spend $1,000 in the first three months of owning the card.
+The Wyndham Rewards Visa Signature Card is a hotel rewards credit card offering 30,000 Wyndham Rewards points to new cardmembers who spend $1,000 in the first three months of owning the card.

 The Benefits of the Wyndham Rewards Visa Signature Card